 - Use a complex set of at least 10 lowercase and uppercase numbers, letters, and symbols.

 - Don’t use personal information that others can find or guess, such as birthdates, your kids’ names, or your favorite color.

 - Don’t use the same password — however strong — on multiple accounts.
 A data breach at one company could give criminals access to your other, shared-password accounts.

-That small lock icon in the corner of your URL field tells you that the web page you’re on has privacy protection installed.
+That small lock icon in the corner of your URL bar tells you that the web page you’re on has privacy protection installed.
 The URL will start with “https.”
-These websites mask and transfer data you share, typically on pages that ask for passwords or financial information.
+These websites mask any data you share, typically on pages that ask for passwords or financial information.

 Clicking on emails from unknown senders and unrecognizable sellers could infect your computer with viruses and malware.
 It’s better to play it safe.
 Delete them, don’t click on any links, and don’t open any attachments from individuals or businesses you are unfamiliar with.